santoshbu89/dotnet-geek/README.md

 ## Who We Are?

-We are a team of freelanceers. we provide end to end IT solutions to business i.e. from understanding requirements, designing system, architecting, developing, testing, deploying and to maintain & support it.
+We are a team of freelanceers.
+We provide an end to end IT solutions to business i.e. from understanding requirements, designing system, architecting, developing, testing, deploying and to maintain & support it.

 ### Domains we already delivered projects.